pghalliday/tls-tunnel/README.md

 ## Roadmap

-- Tunnel should be protocol agnostic
-	- I thought this would be a given but currently
-		- Net connections work
-		- HTTP works
-		- TLS connections partially work
-		- HTTPS does not work
-- Server or client should be runnable from the shell
 - Client should be configurable to only accept a limited number of connections
+- Client should support redirecting to hosts other than local hosts in case the target server cannot run the client but is still inside the private zone
 - Test keys and certs need to be generated when running tests as they will eventually expire
+- Tunnel should supprt TLS and HTTPS traffic
+- Server or client should be runnable from the shell

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using ``./grunt.sh`` or ``.\grunt.bat``.